The-Duchess/CS350-Summer2015/review.md

             temp ← R

             if (!temp.right and !temp.left) or temp = s
-                  if temp = s then ↑ s else ↑ null
+                  if temp = s then ↑ temp else ↑ null

             if temp.right ⊑ s
                   bin_find temp.right, s